City of the Sun (Levien novel)

-City of the Sun is a 2008 crime/suspense novel by David Levien, published by Random House Books.
+City of the Sun is a 2008 crime/suspense novel by David Levien, published by Doubleday.
+An audiobook release, read by Scott Brick, was released that same year.
 Levien is currently working on a film script for the book.

 Plot summary

 A 14-year-old boy is kidnapped on his usual newspaper round.
 His parents' relationship suffers through the unknowing of their child's fate.
 A former police officer, who lost his own son at a young age and who has issues with the police hierarchy, accepts the case.